compound-finance/comet/certora/properties.md

 1. `borrowBase_vs_utilization` When no base is borrowed utilization should equal zero ( ✅ ) - Gadi

-2. `utilization_zero` - Zero utilization is only on initial baseIntresetRate  ( ✅/❌ ) - Gadi * one implication out of iff
+2. `utilization_zero` - Zero utilization is only on initial baseIntresetRate  ( ✅ ) - Gadi

 3. `isLiquiditable_false_should_not_change` - computation of isLiquidatable on the same state changes from false to true only due to price change or accrue ( 👷 ) - Gadi